leofavre/canivete/docs/index.md

 <a name="toAverage"></a>
 ### `toAverage()`

-This function returns the average of the items in an array when used as the first parameter of `Array.prototype.reduce()`
+Returns the average of the items in an array.

+This function is curried so as to be used as the first parameter of `Array.prototype.reduce()`.

-Note that reducing arrays with non-numeric values using `toAverage` can lead to unexpected results.
+Note that reducing arrays with non-numeric values using `toAverage()` can lead to unexpected results.

 #### Returns
 *{number}*: The average of the items in an array<br/>